nhan0504/Restaurant/Angular.md

 http://localhost:3000/dishes
 http://localhost:3000/leaders
 ```
-## Use json-server to fetch data for the application
+## Use http module to fetch data from the json-server
 - Use HTTP Module to fetch the data from the server.
 Import into app.module
 ``` Typescript
 import { HttpClientModule } from '@angular/common/http';